 - Frost-protection: this function is only active when there are no requests for heating or HW.
-Should the temperature of the primary thermistor drop below 7°C, the pump will be activated for approximately 20-minutes.
-Should the temperature of the primary thermistor exceed 10°C during this period, the cycle will be aborted.
+Should the temperature of the primary thermistor drop below 7°C, the valve actuator will motor to the heating position, and the pump will be activated for approximately 20-minutes.
+Should the temperature of the primary thermistor excee 10°C during this period, the cycle will be aborted.
 If the temperature drops below 4°C, the boiler will operate on minimum power until the temperature of the primary thermistor reaches 30°C. Thereafter the pump & fan will over-run for 30-seconds. - Anti-block cycle: when there has been no heating or HW request for 19-hours, the antiblock cycle is activated.
-The pump will be activated for a period of 1-minute if the selector switch is in the ON position, the fan will also be active for 1-minute.
+The valve actuator will motor from the DHW position to the heating position for a period of 10-seconds and then motor back to the DHW position.
+Thereafter the pump will be activated for a period of 1minute.
+If the selector switch is in the Heating & HW position, the fan will also be active for 1minute.

-7.2.4 HEATING/HW MODE
+7.2.5 HEATING MODE

-With the selector switch in the ON position and any additional controls (time clock, room thermostat, etc,) calling for heat, the appliance will operate in the heating/HW mode.
-The pump and fan will be active.
+With the selector switch in the Heating & HW position and any additional controls (time clock, room thermostat, etc.) calling for heat, the appliance will operate in the heating mode.
+The valve actuator will motor to the heating position and the pump and fan will be active.
 The operation of the fan causes the analogue pressure switch (PAD) to deliver a signal voltage to the control PCB.
 If the signal voltage is sufficient a slow ignition sequence is enabled, whereby the current supplied to the gas valve modulating coil is progressively increased from minimum to maximum over a period of 8-seconds.
 During this period the ignition electrode sparks continuously even if the burner has ignited.

 If the spark/sensing electrode does not sense ignition the appliance will then go to lockout.
 Ignition is sensed by the electronic circuitry to ensure flame stability at the burner.
 Once successful ignition has been achieved, the electronic circuitry allows 75% of the full gas rate through the appliance.
 After 15 minutes the gas rate is increased to maximum (100%).

-When the set-point has been reached (the position of the temperature selector) as measured at the primary thermistor, the appliance will begin the modulation phase whereby the fan and gas valve will continuously modulate to maintain the set-point.
+When the set-point has been reached (the position of the heating temperature selector) as measured at the primary thermistor, the appliance will begin the modulation phase whereby the fan and gas valve will continuously modulate to maintain the set-point.
 If the temperature continues to rise and exceeds the set-point by 6°C, the burner will shut down and the boiler will perform a three-minute anti-cycle (timer delay).
 A new ignition sequence will be enabled when the 3-minute anti-cycle has been performed and the temperature at the primary thermistor has dropped 6°C below the set-point.